History

 Headquarters are moved to Shinjuku, Shinjuku-ku, Tokyo.

-Shinei Kogyo Co., Ltd. becomes a subsidiary and renamed Arc Saitama Co., Ltd. (present Arc Nohara Co., Ltd.)
+Shinei Kogyo Co., Ltd. becomes a subsidiary and renamed Arc Saitama Co., Ltd. (current ARC-NOHARA CO., LTD.)

 ISO9001 certification is obtained at headquarters.